lfriedl/javaCADE/README.md

 ###What is it?

 Briefly, CADE is a technique to estimate the probability density function of a data set.
-It's useful for anomaly detection.
+This is a useful way of doing anomaly detection (low values = anomalies).

-We didn't invent it (it's described in the textbook [ESL](https://hastie.su.domains/ElemStatLearn)), but we tried to draw attention to how robustly such a "simple" method works, especially for high-dimensional data.
+We didn't invent it (it's described in the textbook [ESL](https://hastie.su.domains/ElemStatLearn)), but we tried to draw attention to how robustly such a "simple" method works, especially for high-dimensional data (e.g., >10-20 attributes).

 The intuition behind the method is somewhat similar to that behind [GANs](https://en.wikipedia.org/wiki/Generative_adversarial_network) (which came out later).
 First you make an initial (naive) approximation of the data.
 Then you train a classifier to distinguish between the true data and your approximation.
 You use the classifier's predictions to update the initial approximation (here, via Bayes' rule).
 With CADE, you do this update just once and stop.

 Part of the "simplicity" of CADE is that it relies on standard, well-studied tools.
-We found good performance using (e.g.) Random Forest as a classifier, combined with, as a density estimator, one that treats each attribute as independent, using a 1-d kernel density estimator in each dimension.
+We found good performance using (for example) a classifier of Random Forest, combined with a density estimator that learns a separate 1-d kernel density estimator for each attribute and combines them as if the attributes were independent.

 ###Ugh, bug in LOF